 Every dog owner knows how difficult it is to protect a dog from fleas.
 The worst thing is that the traditionally used methods, such as conventional flea shampoos and collars, often contain pyrethrins and organophosphates, which are suspected neurotoxicants and carcinogens.
 What you should do instead is tend your pet with a flea comb once a week and use non-toxic shampoos, preferably organic.

 If your home is infested with fleas, you need to get a bag of food-grade diatomaceous earth (DE), which is made of the skeletons of deceased diatoms, a type of algae.
 Cover your mouth and nose to prevent inhalation and rub it all over your pet’s fur, starting with the spine and working your way down.
 The fleas should all die within 2-3 days, but you might need to repeat the procedure.
 Sprinkle DE across floors and carpets and leave it sitting for four days (ideally, you should leave the home) and then vacuum.
 You can also spread DE on lawns and outdoor surfaces.
+Another viable option is to hire the expert services of carpet cleaning wimbledon.

 As you can see, there are many ways in which you can be a responsible pet owner.
 Not only will you help protect the environment, but you’ll also provide your pet with the best and healthiest care possible, which is the ultimate goal.